AL333Z/fp-lib-design/fp-lib-design.md

 - all effects are expressed in the types (`IO`, etc...) ✅
 - resource lifecycle handled via `Resource` ✅
-- not exposing messages to `Stream` anymore, it made things harder to get the design right
+- not exposing messages to `Stream` anymore, it made things harder to get the design right!
 - the client is ~~forced~~ guided to do the right thing ✅

 Still, concurrency is not there yet...